jerrinmg/30day/Cyber_Security/Day_2_Kali.md

 # Day 2: Kali Linux
-Today going to learn task 3 which is a learning task.

 ## A. Precautions

 Lets continue where we left off yesterday, installing the tools for Kali lInux.